Old Sarum Cathedral: History

 During the Norman conquest of England following his 1066 victory at Hastings, King William I used Old Sarum (known at the time by variants of "Saresbury" or "Salisbury") as a base of operations.
 It was within a newly constructed strong fortress on a high hill (originally the Old Sarum Hill Fort) and was surrounded by the massive walls of the new fortress.
 In 1075, the Council of London translated Herman to Old Sarum as Seriberiensis episcopus, "bishop of Seribury".
 The see was a new foundation, uniting the former dioceses of Sherborne and Ramsbury.
 (Herman's initial choice for his seat had been at Malmesbury, but this plan had been blocked by the local monks and Earl Godwin.)
 Its district covered the counties of Dorset, Wiltshire, and Berkshire.

 The cathedral was begun shortly afterwards but was not completed until after Herman's death in 1078.
 His successor was Saint Osmund, count of Sées and Lord Chancellor of England.
 Osmund was William's cousin and largely responsible for the education of Henry I. The cathedral was consecrated on 5 April 1092 with John of Tours, bishop of Bath, in attendance.
 It suffered extensive damage in a storm, however, traditionally said to have occurred only five days later.

-Osmund's successor (after a vacancy of four years) was Roger le Poer, who was not formally consecrated for another five years owing to a dispute between King Henry I and Archbishop Anselm.
+Osmund's successor (after a vacancy of four years) was Roger of Salisbury, who was not formally consecrated for another five years owing to a dispute between King Henry I and Archbishop Anselm.
 Roger rebuilt and enlarged sections of the cathedral, completing construction around 1120.
 Unusually, most of the flooring in the new sections of the cathedral was in patterns of green and white stone.
 He also served as Henry's viceroy while the king was in Normandy and was closely connected with King Stephen during his reign.
 Roger constructed a royal palace at Old Sarum between 1130 and 1139.
 In that year, Stephen antagonized the clergy by demanding the surrender of the castles held by Roger's family, including Old Sarum Castle.
 He was arrested and his lands sequestrated, dying before the arrival of Matilda and Stephen's deposition.

 A dispute between King Stephen and Henry, bishop of Winchester and the papal legate in England, left the see vacant for three years before the consecration of Josceline de Bohon.
 Around 1150, he obtained permission from Archbishop Theobald to move the cathedral's Feast of the Relics to September 17, a double feast which permitted pilgrims a 40-day indulgence.
 Around the same time, the central apse was developed into a single-story chapel while the altar and reliquary were moved into the chancel.
 Josceline was excommunicated by Archbishop Thomas Becket in 1170, ostensibly for having assisted in the coronation of Henry II's son Henry.
 His case was ignored by Rome until after Becket's assassination: he was finally pardoned in 1172 and held his see until his resignation to become a Cistercian monk in 1184.